Accessible Online Shop: A Checkout That Gets Every Customer to Payment

 Accessible Checkout

 Step indicator with ARIA attributes.
 Form fields with labels, required field hints and error text on validation issues.
-Payment options as proper radio group.
+Payment options as a proper radio group.
 Order confirmation with clear summary.

 Customer Account and Registration